open-ephys/gui-docs/source/User-Manual/Plugins/OE-XDAQ.rst

 Headstages
 ############

-XDAQ Systems can support up to 16 headstages depending on model and configuration.
+XDAQ Systems (ONE, CORE...) can support up to 16 RHD headstage chips depending on model and configuration.
-Each row corresponds to one HDMI port on the XDAQ, and each column corresponds to one headstage on that input.
+Each row corresponds to one HDMI port on the XDAQ, and each column corresponds to one headstage chip on that port.

 .. image:: ../../_static/images/plugins/oe-xdaq/HDMI-Ports.png

 X-Headstage is manufactured using advanced packaging technology.
-Thus, one headstone may display multiple chips in the GUI.
-For example, X6R128 headstone will display as two 64ch headstages in the GUI.
+Thus, one X-Headstage may contain multiple headstage chips and will display multiple chips in the GUI.
+For example, X6R128 headstage will display as two 64ch headstages in the GUI.

 Each XDAQ ONE port supports up to 4 RHD chips (2 for XDAQ CORE).
 Use an adapter to run multiple X-Headstages if necessary.